Immersed Boundary Double Layer Method: An introduction of methodology on the Helmholtz equation: Introduction

 The robustness of the IB method comes from its use of two coordinate systems: a Lagrangian system that moves with the structure and a fixed Eulerian system on which the fluid equations are solved.
 It uses convolutions with discrete delta functions to link these systems together and map forces from the structure to the grid.
 One can then solve the PDE on a regular Cartesian mesh.
 This elimination of the physical boundary makes it possible to use a PDE solver that is efficient and independent of the geometry of the structure.

 As stated, this paper will focus on problems involving prescribed boundary values.
 In the field of fluid dynamics, this includes the motion of rigid bodies and fluid flow through a domain with stationary boundaries or boundaries with prescribed motion.
-Since the IB method bypasses the need for a conforming mesh, it also has obvious advantages in the broader case of solving PDEs on complex domains.
+Since the IB method bypasses the need for a conforming mesh, it also has obvious advantages in the broader case of solving PDEs on complex domains. \chII{In this paper, we focus on scalar elliptic boundary value problems to introduce a new IB method.}

 When the IB method is applied to deformable structures, the boundary force density is found using a constitutive law from the structure characteristics \cite {Peskin02}, but in the case of rigid bodies, one needs a different way to find or interpret the boundary force.
 There have been several routes taken to use the IB framework in these situations.
 One method is to consider the Lagrangian points to be tethered to specified locations by springs.
 The boundary force is then interpreted as the spring restoring force, penalizing deviations from the prescribed boundary position \cite{Beyer, Goldstein, formal, TeranPeskin}.
 By using the IB framework, such penalty methods can be efficiently implemented, but they use parameters, such as spring constants, to approximate a rigid limit, and the required magnitude of the appropriate parameter leads to numerically stiff equations that necessitate very small timesteps.